U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 1. Application submission and nonrefundable fee.
-Students should apply at www.pdx.edu/admissions or via the Common Application online.
+Students should apply at www.pdx.edu/admissions/apply-psu via the PSU Application, Common Application, or Coalition Application.
 To ensure consideration for admission, students should submit their application by the established deadline for their intended start term and submit the nonrefundable $60 application fee (fees subject to change without notice) when applicable.
 The application and nonrefundable $60 fee are valid for three terms from the first admission term.

 2. Admission validation.
 To validate admission, the student must register for classes and enroll during their intended term of admission as selected on their application.
 If the student does not register and enroll for their first term, the application may be updated to one of the next three consecutive terms without repaying the application fee; applicants will not be updated automatically.
 After this update period, applicants must submit a new application along with another $60 application fee.

 3. Official transcripts.
 Transcripts must be submitted directly by each high school or college attended.
 Transfer students who have earned fewer than 30 quarter credits of transferable college coursework are also required to submit official high school transcripts.
 In addition, all applicants who graduated from an Oregon high school in 1997 or after will be required to submit a high school transcript to validate their Second Language graduation requirement if it was met in high school.